ErpNetDocs/tech/modules/applications/mssync/service.md

 Here, they can request permissions for accessing **Microsoft 365** resources from an admin within their **enterprise company**.

-These permissions are essential for enabling synchronization between the company's **Microsoft 365** account and the **ERP.net Web Client**.
+These permissions are essential for enabling synchronization between the company's **Microsoft 365** account and the @@name Web Client.

  ![picture](pictures/Service_view_01_03.png)